canonical/microceph/docs/how-to/service-placement.rst

 Cluster designs that call for extra service instances, however, can be satisfied by manual means.
-In addition to the above-listed services, the following service can also be added on a node:
+In addition to the above-listed services, the following service can be added manually to a node:

 * RGW (`RADOS Gateway service`_)